 ICOS Italy Joint Research Unit is coordinated by the National Research Council (CNR).
-ICOS Italy is divided into three ICOS observation networks: Atmosphere, Ecosystem, and Ocean.
-ICOS Italy network consists of 17 stations (Figure 19; Table 19a), of which three are Atmosphere stations, five are Ecosystem stations, five are Associate Ecosystem stations and four are Ocean stations.
+ICOS Italy includes stations belonging to the three domains: Atmosphere, Ecosystem, and Ocean.
+In particular, ICOS Italy network consists of 17 stations (Figure 19; Table 19a), of which three are Atmosphere stations, ten are Ecosystem stations (two of Class 1, two of Class 2 and six Associated) and four are Ocean stations.

-The University of Viterbo hosts the Ecosystem Thematic Centre (ETC) together with the Euro-Mediterranean Center on Climate Change (CMCC), the University of Antwerp in Belgium and the Institut National de la Recherche Agronomique (INRA) in Bordeaux, France.
+The Euro-Mediterranean Center on Climate Change and the University of Tuscia host the Ecosystem Thematic Centre (ETC) together with the University of Antwerp in Belgium and the French National Research Institute for Agriculture, Food and Environment (INRAE).

-In the coming years, thanks to the project 'Upgrading ICOS Italy Observation Network in the Mediterranean (PRO-ICOS_MED)', many stations, especially those based in the South of Italy, will be upgraded with state-of-the-art instrumentation and with the aim of linking ICOS protocols with advanced related measurements in line with the ICOS 2.0 strategic plan.
+Thanks to the project 'Upgrading ICOS Italy Observation Network in the Mediterranean (PRO-ICOS_MED)', many stations, especially those based in the South of Italy, are being upgraded with stateof-the-art instrumentation and with the aim of linking ICOS protocols with advanced related measurements in line with the ICOS 2.0 strategic plan.
+As part of PRO-ICOS_MED, new Atmosphere (Potenza) and Ecosystem (Collelongo) stations are being built, while the Atmosphere station of Lampedusa is being implemented to become the only station in which all three domains of the ICOS network (Atmosphere, Ecosystem, Ocean) will be monitored simultaneously.
+In addition, hub of sensors and mobile units for the three domains are under construction to support the entire national network in the event of failures or maintenance / calibration operations, ensuring continuity and quality of the surveys over time.